Radio Caroline: Wavelength changes

 The two stations experimented with different frequencies.
-After a short test on 773 kHz in late 1975, in May 1976, Radio Caroline began a daytime service on 1562 kHz (192 m) using a 10 kW transmitter, while its overnight service continued to share the 50 kW transmitter with Radio Mi Amigo's daytime programming on 1187 kHz (253 metres, announced as 259).
+After a short test on in late 1975, in May 1976, Radio Caroline began a daytime service on (192 m) using a 10 kW transmitter, while its overnight service continued to share the 50 kW transmitter with Radio Mi Amigo's daytime programming on (253 metres, announced as 259).

-In December 1976, Radio Mi Amigo moved to 1562 kHz on the 50 kW transmitter, leaving Caroline on 1187 kHz 24 hours a day on the 10 kW.
+In December 1976, Radio Mi Amigo moved to on the 50 kW transmitter, leaving Caroline on 24 hours a day on the 10 kW.
 Radio Caroline had greater night-time interference, and it was decided to move Caroline to a new frequency.
 On 3 March 1977, Caroline closed, announcing that it would return six days later on 319 metres.
 To allow Radio Mi Amigo to continue broadcasting by day, the engineering work for Caroline's move had to be carried out over six nights, after the 50 kW transmitter was switched off.